UK Physiotherapy Courses

 Introduction to Physiotherapy

-Physiotherapy degrees teach students how to help and treat the young and old who are suffering from illness, accidents or ageing.
+A Physiotherapy degree teaches students how to help and treat the young and old who are suffering from illness, accidents or ageing.
 Through the use of manual therapy and therapeutic exercise, qualified physiotherapists will help with spine and joint problems, specifically after operations, rehabilitation following sports injuries, strokes and accidents.

 SI-UK can help you apply to study Physiotherapy in the UK.
-Arrange your free consultation at our offices in London or Manchester or via Skype.
+Arrange your free consultation online or at our offices in London or Manchester today.

 Careers in Physiotherapy